-The treatment system which is concentrated primarily on the National Road Network (Priority 1) is primarily based on the Road DSS system ice prediction software put in place by Transport Infrastructure Ireland and which involves daily monitoring by the Limerick City and County Council Roads Engineers throughout the season from mid-October to end of April each year.
+The treatment system which is concentrated primarily on the National Road Network and strategic Regional Roads (Priority 1) is primarily based on the Road DSS system ice prediction software put in place by Transport Infrastructure Ireland and which involves daily monitoring by the Limerick City and County Council Roads Engineers throughout the season from mid-October to end of April each year.

 This system is supported by and operated in conjunction with the Irish National Meteorological Service, Met Eireann.
 View the map of the treatment regime for the county and city below.

 With approximately 4,000kms of roadway in County Limerick, it would be unrealistic to expect that every road and pedestrian area in the county can be treated.
-Therefore priority has to be given to National Route system (Priority 1), which carries the most intensive volumes of commuter traffic.
-Every effort is made to ensure that this network is maintained open for traffic at all times, in spite of weather conditions.
+Therefore priority has to be given to National Route system and strategic Regional Routes (Priority 1), which carries the most intensive volumes of commuter traffic.
+Note: not all regional roads are strategic and therefore not all regional roads are included as priority 1 routes.
+Every effort is made to ensure that this network is maintained open for traffic at all times.
 In extreme weather conditions i.e. a continuous spell of sub-zero temperatures, attention is also given to regional and local road networks on the basis of need and the availability of resources.

 Limerick City and County Council maintains its treatment fleet at operating capacity at all times throughout the season and intends to have at its disposal adequate supplies of salt throughout the season.